 Unit Title GP ASSISTANTSHIP Year 5 (Final Year) Length Eight weeks Days Monday to Friday (9 Sessions) throughout the nine weeks Wednesday PM - Half Day off for Sport First working day of Week 1 involves Central Teaching by the College - Intro Day Last working day of Week 9 involves Central Teaching by the College - Closing Day Group size One to three students (usually two) Aim: By the end of the 8 weeks students should be thinking and acting like a generalist : be able to assess undifferentiated acute and chronic presentations and negotiate a safe management plan with the majority of patients - always with supervision.
 Learning in Practice (Practice-led) Intro session and induction including 'Resettle and Reflect: We need to talk about Covid' semi structured discussion to review and resettle into GP placements Regular Student Surgery sessions with feedback (3 - 4 per week): combining virtual and face-to-face patient contact Backroom practice work - Chronic Disease Reviews, Administrative work, Medication reviews and prescribing, Covid and QOF follow-up Professional shadowing - sitting in with GP or members of the MDT and assisting.
 One GP-based Tutorial session per week - approximately 90 to 120 mins in length Working as part of the Practice Team - attending appropriate meetings, learning from various team members Self-Directed Learning sessions (2 per week) - to allow time for assessment work and general learning Additional Learning (CENTRAL) Medical School-Led) Introductory Day - Includes: Orientation to GP placements, Leadership and GP Projects, Challenges and mainting wellbeing in General Practice.
 Core Cases: 1.5 hours fortnightly -Clinical scenarios with a focus on applied ethics from Year 5 supported virtually by central tutors.
-Virtual Hospice Morning - Run by St Joseph's Hospice Closing Day - Ethics Lecture and Workshops (Online) Assessment Two MiniCEXs - one during Week 1 and one to be completed before Week 8 10 x Patient feedback forms - 5 to be completed by Week 5 and 5 to be completed by Week 8 Midway Assessment at Week 5 - to include review of 1 x MiniCEX and 5 x Patient feedback forms.
+Virtual Hospice Morning - Run by St Joseph's Hospice Closing Day - Ethics Lecture and Workshops (Online) Assessment Dates in practice Two MiniCEXs - one during Week 1 and one to be completed before Week 8 10 x Patient feedback forms - 5 to be completed by Week 5 and 5 to be completed by Week 8 Midway Assessment at Week 5 - to include review of 1 x MiniCEX and 5 x Patient feedback forms.
 Students will be asked to completed mandatory JOT feedback form.
 Patient Case and Reflection on Professional Practice Principles Complex Chronic Care Plan - including discussion about CMC and DNAR.
-Practice Project (in pairs) Significant Event Analysis - written up & discussed as part of SEA meeting in practice Assessment of Professional Attitude and Conduct Form Overall Tutor Assessment of Performance (For students on shorter or split placements see details under assessment section) Centrally based Plenary Days on the first Monday (Intro Day) and the last Friday Dates in practice Centrally based Plenary Days on the first Monday (Intro Day) and the last Friday (Closing Day) of the 8-week placement.
+Practice Project (in pairs) Significant Event Analysis - written up & discussed as part of SEA meeting in practice Assessment of Professional Attitude and Conduct Form Overall Tutor Assessment of Performance (For students on shorter or split placements see details under assessment section) Centrally based Plenary Days on the first Monday (Intro Day) and the last Friday (Closing Day) of the 8-week placement.
 Details of these days are available on QMPlus.
 Otherwise students are required to attend their Practice every day except for Wednesday afternoons, which is the School's protected sports time.
 There may be flexibility and this can be negotiated between the Tutor and the Student.
-Time away from the practice will be required for the virtual hospice placement, central teaching, DATE, Breaking Bad News and 2-weekly 1.5 hour Core Case tutorials.
+Time away from the practice will be required for the virtual hospice placement, central teaching,